MOEAFramework/MOEAFramework/docs/commandLineTools.md

- -d,--directory <arg>             Changes the directory where the files are generated (default: native/) -f,--functionName <arg>          The name of the native function (must be a valid function name) -h,--help                        Display help information -l,--lowerBound <arg>            Sets the lower bound for each real-valued decision variable (default: 0.0) -n,--numberOfVariables <arg>     The number of real-valued decision variables -o,--numberOfObjectives <arg>    The number of objectives
+ -d,--directory <arg>             Changes the directory where the files are generated (default: native/) -f,--functionName <arg>          The name of the native function (must be a valid function name) -h,--help                        Display help information -l,--language <arg>              The target language (supports "c", "cpp", "fortran", "java", "python", and "external")
+    --lowerBound <arg>            Sets the lower bound for each real-valued decision variable (default: 0.0) -n,--numberOfVariables <arg>     The number of real-valued decision variables -o,--numberOfObjectives <arg>    The number of objectives
-    --overwrite                   If set, overwrites any existing content in the directory -p,--problemName <arg>           The name of the problem (must be a valid Java identifier) --package <arg>               If set, sets the Java package where the classes are created -u,--upperBound <arg>            Sets the upper bound for each real-valued decision variable (default: 1.0)
+    --overwrite                   If set, overwrites any existing content in the directory -p,--problemName <arg>           The name of the problem (must be a valid Java identifier) --package <arg>               If set, sets the Java package where the classes are created --upperBound <arg>            Sets the upper bound for each real-valued decision variable (default: 1.0)
 ```

 ### CalculateIndicator